apache/flink-web/community.md

 ## Anomaly Detection and Prediction in Flink

 [flink-htm](https://github.com/nupic-community/flink-htm) is a library for anomaly detection and prediction in Apache Flink.
 The algorithms are based on Hierarchical Temporal Memory (HTM) as implemented by the Numenta Platform for Intelligent Computing (NuPIC).

+## Apache Ignite

+[Apache Ignite](https://ignite.apache.org) is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time.
+See [Flink sink streaming connector](https://github.com/apache/ignite/tree/master/modules/flink) to inject data into Ignite cache.

 # People